Children in blended families and stepfamilies: how they feel

 - ‘Did you know that …?’
 Then you could talk about a change that’s coming up like, ‘Did you know that Sam and Lara are going to be living with us every other weekend soon?’

 - ‘How do you feel about …?’
 For example, ‘How do you feel about Sam and Lara living with us every other weekend?’ or ‘How are you feeling about things at home right now?’

 - ‘What would you like to do about …?’
-For example, ‘What will help you feel at home here when you visit?’
+For example, ‘What will help you feel more comfortable when Sam and Lara visit?’

-Give your child positive feedback when he responds to a question.
+Give your child positive feedback when they respond to a question.
 For example, ‘That’s a great idea – let’s try it.
 If it doesn’t work we can try something else’.